netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 Los Angeles,los-angeles,California
 Chicago,chicago,Illinois

-OK note here that Brisbane included as a region - and this will be the geographical location of the the new site that Eric and Susan are going to be deploying.
+OK note here that Brisbane is included as a region - and this will be the geographical location of the the new site that Eric and Susan are going to be deploying.

-Ok great, so click on 'Submit' and there are all of the regions created using the bulk upload method. click 'view all' to see how the regions are nested - for example Johannesburg, sits under South Africa, which comes under the Africa parent regions.
+Ok great, so click on 'Submit' and there are all of the regions created using the bulk upload method.
+You can see how the regions are nested - for example Johannesburg, sits under South Africa, which comes under the Africa parent region.

 ### Site Groups and Sites